wfischer1/decodevin/docs/exercise2/Exercise2.md

 oc secret new-basicauth postgresql-secret --username=username --password=password
 ```

-* Update the Deployment Config to mount the secret as variable.
+* Update the Deployment Config `decodevin` to mount the secret as variable.
 See this example:

 ```
       env: